typedb/typedb-docs/11-query/04-delete-query.md

 ## Delete Attribute Ownerships
 We can remove the ownership of an attribute by another concept in the same way it is inserted or queried: using the `has` clause.

-Note that attributes with the same value are shared among their owners, so usually shouldn't delete the attribute directly.
+Note that attributes with the same value and type are shared among their owners.
+For this reason, usually, an attribute is not deleted directly.
-It's important that one understands thoroughly how [attributes are defined](../09-schema/01-concepts.md#define-an-attribute).

 <div class="tabs dark">